Dissipative Unified Dark Fluid Model

-using the numerical integration of relation (\ref{hd}), the matter and dark energy density parameters can be graphically represented.
-The parameter $\Omega_{{de}_0}$ is taken as $0.718$ \cite{wmap}.
-Fig.\ref{fig:densty} shows $\Omega_i$ for each component due to our model compared to the $\Lambda CDM$ model.
+using the numerical integration of relation (\ref{dhdz}), the matter and dark energy density parameters can be graphically represented.
+The parameter $\Omega_{{m}_0}$ is taken as $0.282$ \cite{wmap}.
+Fig. \ref{fig:densty} shows $\Omega_i$ for each component due to our model compared to the $\Lambda$CDM model.

 The Fig. again represents the behavior that is well known in the literature.
-It is also clear that while our model has the same trend as the $\Lambda CDM$ model at low redshift, they behave differently at high redshift.
-Specifically, the dark energy density of our model decays more slowly than that of the $\Lambda CDM$ model which reflects the smooth transition of our model.
+It is also clear that while our model has the same trend as the $\Lambda$CDM model at low redshift, it behaves differently at high redshift.
+Specifically, the dark energy density of our model decays more slowly than that of the $\Lambda$CDM model which reflects the smooth transition of our model.
 We can also see that the model expects a redshift of $z=0.35$ for both dark sectors to share half the energy density of the universe.